What is a mechatronic unit?

 - Gearbox keeps selecting the neutral position

-The problems will typically be intermittent with only the “PRNDS” light flashing, the gearbox going into a neutral position or will have loss of reverse.
-The fault becomes more permanent as time goes on, so it is recommendedthat replacement unitsbe arranged quite swiftly as damage might become more lasting if not dealt with soon enough.
-Firstly, visit a qualified workshop and;
+The problems will typically be intermittent, with only the “PRNDS” light flashing, the gearbox going into a neutral position or losing reverse.
+The fault becomes more permanent with time, so replacement units must be arranged right away since damage might become more lasting if not dealt with promptly.

-To determine whether there is wear in the valve seat, two different tests are carried out.
+To determine wear in the valve seat, two different tests are carried out.
 The first is performed manually by a valve machine for each valve.
-The other test is carried out on specialized high tech stand, and this stimulates the pressure and hardworking temperature of the valve body in real conditions.
+The other test is carried out on a specialised high-tech stand, which stimulates the pressure and temperature of the valve body in real conditions.
 The correct or incorrect operation of the valve is known with the help of chats.
 If the test conducted is passed successfully, the valve body is then assembled to the control unit, and the mechatronic is mounted in the gearbox.
-To get the mechatronic fixed properly, it is best if left for the professionals.